 For the calculation of the TIA score, only T-TESS Domains 2 and 3 are considered.
+All dimension scores within the domains must be 3 or greater.
 These two domains focus on instruction and the learning environment.

-- Instruction (Domain 2) - Achieving Expectations (Dimension 2.1)
+- Instruction (Domain 2)

+- Achieving Expectations (Dimension 2.1)

 - Content Knowledge and Expertise (Dimension 2.2)

-- Communication (Dimension 2.3)
+- o Communication (Dimension 2.3)

 - o Differentiation (Dimension 2.4)

 - Monitor and Adjust (Dimension 2.5)

 - Learning Environment (Domain 3)

 - o Classroom Environment, Routines, and Procedures (Dimension 3.1)

 - Managing Student Behavior (Dimension 3.2)

 - Classroom Culture (Dimension 3.3)